BRETT-WIKI

 HOW TO: CLEAN YOUR KITCHEN WORKBENCH

-At first glance, our kitchen workbenches (any model) look much more complicated than it is - and the same goes for cleaning.
+At first glance, our kitchen workbenches (any model) look much more complicated than they are - and the same goes for cleaning.

 The container system can also be used for cleaning, which is a tangible advantage in everyday cleaning:

-A container is filled with soapy water, leftovers of food on the board are thrown into the attached waste bin and the board is thoroughly scrubbed directly at the place - excess soapy water also flows into the waste bin after scrubbing.
+A container is filled with soapy water, leftover food on the board is thrown into the attached waste bin, and the board is thoroughly scrubbed right in place - excess soapy water also flows into the waste bin after scrubbing.

-Here is the procedure en detail, step by step:
+Here is the procedure in detail, step by step:

 01. THE DAILY DOSE OF LOVE - CLEANING AS YOU GO

-Dump leftover food/waste etc. into the still attached waste bin when the board is still assembled.
+Dump leftover food/waste etc. into the still attached waste bin while the board is still assembled.

 2) SCRUB: